luqiang21/Learning-Notebook/short_cuts.md

 - `$@` expands into a list of separate parameters.
 Whereas, `$*` is one parameter consisting of all the parameters added together as one string.
 Read [this](https://www.thegeekstuff.com/2010/05/bash-shell-special-parameters/)
 - `yourcommand &> filename` redirects both  `stdout`  and  `stderr`  from `yourcommand` to filename.

+## `nohup`
+- When using the command shell, prefixing a command with nohup prevents the command from being aborted automatically when you log out or exit the shell.
+- The name nohup stands for "no hangup."
+The hangup (HUP) signal, which is normally sent to a process to inform it that the user has logged off (or "hung up"), is intercepted by nohup, allowing the process to continue running.

 ## `ps` related
 - `ps aux` to show running processes
 - `ps aux | egrep "your_key_word | PID"` to grep your desired process and show header